-Many hormonal parrots are taken to animal shelters or rehomed.
-This volatility is natural and can’t be entirely avoided, so we must understand why it happens and be prepared in advance.
+Many hormonal parrots are rehomed or taken to animal shelters.
+This volatility is natural and can’t always be entirely avoided, so we must understand why it happens to minimize the triggers.

 Hormone levels rise in the spring when environmental conditions are optimal:

-Smaller birds (budgies, lovebirds, parrotlets, cockatiels, etc.) go into ‘season’ more frequently than larger birds (macaws, African greys, cockatoos, etc.).
+Smaller birds (budgies, lovebirds, parrotlets, cockatiels, etc.) go into ‘season’ more frequently than larger birds (macaws, African grays, cockatoos, etc.)

-The season starts when the environmental conditions are right and end once the parrot has laid her eggs.
-Also, hormonal ages are species-specific because parrots become sexually mature at different times.
+The season starts with the right environmental conditions and ends once the parrot has laid her eggs.
+Hormonal ages are species-specific, and symptoms can last up to 10 weeks.

 Here are the ages at which parrots become hormonal: